Proton’s dedicated EV plant in Tg Malim launched – CKD eMas 7 kicks off production, eMas 5 next up

 “Infrastructure such as utility systems, material handling paths, and digital traceability tools like manufacturing execution system (MES) and warehouse management system (WMS) are already in place to support future scale-up without significant redesign,” the company said.
 A machine try out (MTO) test was done to ensure equipment readiness before calibration, validation and full-scale production.

 Proton EVs are basically Geely models, and the Chinese giant provided technical guidance on production systems, helped with equipment selection and deployed experts to assist with installation and trial runs.
 The Hangzhou-based company also facilitated overseas training for Proton staff and ensured the plant aligned with global EV manufacturing standards.
-With this new plant, 200 new jobs will be created.
+Geely founder and chairman Li Shufu was at today’s launch.

-Today’s launch event also saw a the signing of memorandum of understanding (MoU) between Automotive High Tech Valley (AHTV) and Railway Assets Corporation (RAC) for a rail logistics hub in Tg Malim.
+Today’s launch event also saw the signing of a memorandum of understanding (MoU) between Automotive High Tech Valley (AHTV), Railway Assets Corporation (RAC) and KTM to conduct a feasibility study on establishing railway cargo connectivity for AHTV, including a railway logistic hub in Tanjong Malim.
+More on the AHTV here.

 AD: Drive the Proton model of your dreams.
 Submit your details and Proton PJ will get in touch with you.